-When mounting a fender, you must coat the top mounting bolt threads with some fresh threadlocking compound, e.g. Loctite Blue 242 adhesive (or similar) with each installation.
+When mounting a mudguard, you must coat the top mounting bolt threads with some fresh threadlocking compound, e.g. Loctite Blue 242 adhesive (or similar) with each installation

-This is for all fork mounting locations: front, rear, or under the fork crown.
+This is for all fork-mounting locations: front, rear or under the fork crown.

-A WARNING: When re-installing a fender, make sure you use all bolt(s) and washers supplied with the bicycle or fender assembly.
+A WARNING: When re-installing a mudguard, make sure you use all the bolt(s) and washers supplied with the bicycle or mudguard assembly.
 These bolts and washers have specific sizes and locking capabilities.
-Failure to properly install these bolts and washers may result in a loose or detached fender contacting the tire causing an abrupt stop.
+Failure to properly install these bolts and washers may result in a loose or detached mudguard touching the tyre and causing an abrupt stop.

-warning: Fender mounting bolts may become loose.
+WARNING: Mudguard-mounting bolts may become loose.
 To avoid loose top bolts, coat the bolt threads with fresh Loctite Blue 242 adhesive (or similar) with each installation.
-Failure to use an adhesive on the bolts may result in a loose or detached fender contacting the tire causing an abrupt stop.
+Failure to use an adhesive on the bolts may result in a loose or detached mudguard touching the tyre and causing an abrupt stop.

-Four easy fixes every rider should know
+Four easy fixes that every rider should know

-We know not everybody is mechanically inclined ... but every rider should master these four basic skills.
+We know not everybody is mechanically inclined... but every rider should master these four basic skills.
 We cover the highlights below, but if you need a little deeper dive, you'll find how-to videos on the Electra Bike YouTube channel: youtube.com/user/@ElectraBicycleCompany.

-youtube.com/user/ @ElectraBicvcleCompany
+youtube.com/user/@ ElectraBicycle Company

-1. Check your tires
+1. Check your tyres

-Properly inflated tires make for an enjoyable ride.
-Checking your tires for inflation and wear is your first step to improve your bicycle's performance.
+Properly inflated tyres make for an enjoyable ride.
+Checking your tyres for inflation and wear is your first step to improve your bicycle's performance.

-Check your tire pressure
+Check your tyre pressure

-Use a tire gauge, or a pump equipped with a gauge, to check your tire pressure.
+Use a tyre gauge or a pump equipped with a gauge to check your tyre pressure.

-Inflate (or deflate) your tires
+Inflate (or deflate) your tyres

-Use a hand pump to inflate your tires to the air pressure recommended on the sidewall of the tire or to the pressure recommended for the rim, whichever is lower.
+Use a hand pump to inflate your tyres to the air pressure recommended on the sidewall of the tyre or to the pressure recommended for the rim, whichever is lower.
 Make sure your pump is suitable for the bike's Schrader valve.

-Do not over-inflate your tires.
-If your tire is over the recommended range, release air and recheck the pressure.
+Do not over-inflate your tyres.
+If your tyre is over the recommended range, release air and recheck the pressure.